Toxocious/Aetherim/README.md

 ### Getting All Fields Of A Class
 Aetherim provides an easy way to get every field that a class has.

-In the example below, we get all fields of the PlayerHandler class, and print out each field's name and offset.
+In the example below, we get all fields of the PlayerHandler class, and print out each field's attribute, name, and offset.

 ```cpp
 const auto Asm_CSharp = Wrapper->get_image( "Assembly-CSharp.dll" );